A Quarantine Mother’s Day: Finding Purpose in the Middle of Crisis

 As moms, we are adaptive.
-We are resourceful.
-We are resilient.
-We are other oriented.
-We have no choice.
+We are resourceful, resilient, and other-oriented.
+At times, we have no choice.
 We are actually trained to be thriving ninjas.
 Whether we know it or not, we have been in a thriving boot camp since we conceived, adopted, or took custody.
 This agility is imperative to purpose, because thriving is never straightforward.
 A thriving journey always goes off road, but a sense of purpose allows us to recalibrate and eventually find our way back on track.
-If you feel lost or have ever felt lost, that’s a good sign—and suggests that you need to extend yourself some grace and space to get grounded, connected, and directed (learn how you can do this here).
+If you feel lost or have ever felt lost, that’s a good sign—and suggests that you need to extend yourself some grace and space to get grounded, connected, and directed.

 However, one obstacle moms often encounter when it comes to purpose is that we tend to replace our purpose with performance of how we meet other people’s needs.
 Now, this does not mean that meeting other people’s needs is not part of our purpose.
 Not at all.
 I take great joy and satisfaction of being there and providing for my loved ones.
 However, these activities are part of my purpose for being on this planet.